pgale/lineage_15.1_Installation_TSV/README.md

 adb devices
 ```

-If the device is found, it will show something like HUAOBJNM sideload.
+The ADB daemon will start (a few seconds) and if the device is found, it will show something like HUAOBJNM sideload.
+Your device name will be different.

 26. Navigate to the ThinkSmartView folder.
 For example: